Viral Sinusitis (Sinus Infection)

 The causes of acute and chronic sinusitis are typically different.

 Causes of acute sinusitis

 In the majority of cases, acute sinusitis is caused by a viral infection.
-This will typically be the same virus as has caused the preceding cold.
-The condition may also be caused by bacteria.
-This, however, is rare, only occurring in roughly 0.5 to 2 percent of cases.
+This will typically be the same virus that has caused the preceding cold.
+The condition may also be caused by bacteria, although this is rare — only occurring in roughly 0.5 to 2 percent of cases.